xtrcv/forex_pipeline_project/README.md

 ## forex_data_pipeline_final DAG
 forex_data_pipeline_final dag instantiated and default_args are passed to it. schedule_interval is defined, and is quite important, because when the DAG is being run, Airflow will wait the schedule_interval amount of time before running the DAG.

 Two sensors - HttpSensor and FileSensor are used to check if the HTTP endpoint is available and forex rates .csv file has arrived in the defined directory.
+The bash operator then runs a couple of commands to create a directory and to place the .json file in it.

+A hive table is created.

+Spark operator runs as decribed in the airflow/dags/scripts/forex_processing.py script.

+If the DAG has run successfully until this stage, it will send an e-mail.
+Slack API operator can also be used to send a message on it.